 - Participate in our upcoming virtual candidate forums:

-- September 26 at 1:00 PM CT with Kentucky House District 13 candidates, Representative Jim Glenn, Jr. and candidate and former Representative DJ Johnson
+- Kentucky House District 13 candidates, Representative Jim Glenn, Jr. and candidate and former Representative DJ Johnson — watch a recording of the forum HERE

-- September 29 at 12:00 PM ET with Kentucky House District 33 candidates, Representative Jason Nemes and candidate Margaret Plattner
+- Kentucky House District 33 candidates, Representative Jason Nemes and candidate Margaret Plattner — watch a recording of the forum HERE

-- October 7 at 5:00 PM ET with Kentucky House District 32 candidates, Representative Tina Bojanowski and candidate Hunt Rounsavall.
+- Kentucky House District 32 candidates, Representative Tina Bojanowski and candidate Hunt Rounsavall — watch a recording of the forum HERE

 - Utilize this Electoral Advocacy Toolkit in preparation for or as a guide when speaking with candidates